raulpenaguiao/project-euler/README.md

  - Precomputing euler phis and factorizations of all numbers between $10^6$ and $10^6+5000$

 Time: 147s

 ---
+### Problem 258 - A Lagged Fibonacci Sequence
+12th December 2023

+**C++**

+Features:
+ - Fast exponentiation
+ - Matrix form of recursive formulas

+Notes:
+This sequence can be computed by powering a $2000 \times 2000$ matrix $10^{18}$ times We use a log complexity algorithm for that matrix power, and make sure all the multiplications are done module 20092010 There seem to be two imediate impovements ( found on the forums )
+ - First is to compute twice module the two factors $~10k$ of $20092010$ and use chinese remainder theorem
+ - The second is to compute $A^k$ for $k = 0, 1, ..., 1999$ and using Cayley hamilton $A^2000 = A+Id$
+The forums also invented a great optimization.
+The matrix $A^k$ can be easily computed only knowing the last column, so we just compute this last column and that's it
+This reduces the complexity to $k^2 \log n$, which allows us to have solutions that run under a minute We also include a first attempt of coding this with python that took way too long.

+Time:
+67906 seconds

+---
 ### Problem 757 - Stealthy numbers
 24th May 2022